 Begin your mock draft experience

-Your mock draft experience begins when you select the team – or teams – you want to control.
+Your NFL Mock Draft Simulator experience begins when you select the team – or teams – you want to control.
 Select as many as you’d like or select none at all.
-Once you’ve decided who you want to control, click on the Start Simulation link.
-From there, you’ll be able to choose how many rounds you want to draft along with the speed of how you want the draft to play out.
+Then, choose the number of rounds you want to simulate along with the speed of how you want the draft to play out.

 Keep track of who you and other teams have drafted

-We use the Rich Hill Model Trade Chart, which is a modernized version of the original Jimmy Johnson Trade Chart.
+We use the Rich Hill Model Trade Chart, a modernized version of the original Jimmy Johnson Trade Chart.
 The chart, hosted by DraftTek.com, can be found here and you can reference it when trying to trade up or down the board.

 Please note that not only have we placed a higher premium on the top 10 picks in the draft (meaning it will cost a bit more than what the trade chart suggests).
 But, we have also configured the algorithm so that if a team you want to trade with is eyeing a certain player in that particular simulation, it will cost more than what the trade chart suggests is a fair price.

 This is done to maintain PFN’s 2021 NFL Mock Draft Simulator’s unpredictability, ensuring that you get a different experience each time you press the play button.

 2021 team needs have been updated.
 PFN will continue to monitor the team needs and update as needed throughout the 2020 NFL season.